The difference between FU money and FU, money!

-F ME, money = I’m fucked.
+F Me, money = I’m fucked.

-Deceptively, FU money typically amounts to much less than people may think.
-If we live below our means, it is relatively easy to accumulate FU money.
+FU money typically amounts to much less than people think.
+If you live below your means, it is relatively easy to accumulate FU money.

 Check out this Quora discussion on what FU money is.
-It’s a fun read, and a couple quotes immediately jump out at me.
+It’s a fun read, and a couple quotes immediately jump out at me:

 Though I disagree with the “never have to work again” part, I do agree with the general sentiment.

 “When you need to walk away from a company, this pot of money provides a basis to make a transition to a new one.”

 To me, Jon’s comment hits the nail squarely on its head.
 Please note that the new “job” could be retirement instead of another company.

-Do note, however, the “relative to your lifestyle” part.
-FU, money group participants need not be multimillionaires.
-Instead, it simply requires a large enough net worth and a frugal enough lifestyle to enable living for several years at a time without checking the ol’ investment accounts.
+Do note, however, that “relative to your lifestyle” part.
+People with FU, money don’t have to be multimillionaires.
+Instead, it simply requires a large enough net worth and a frugal enough lifestyle to live for several years at a time without worrying about your bank account.